gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 She took a deep, unsteady breath and forced her hands to relax, only then realizing that they were sticky with blood.
 She had scraped her palms and fingers raw on the mountain.
-Her forehead too---she must have ground her face against the cliffside.
+Her forehead too—she must have ground her face against the cliffside.

 She turned her head to see how far it was to the end of the ledge.